AllanChain/zotero-arxiv-workflow/README.md

 ## Installation

 Download `zotero-arxiv-workflow.xpi` from the [release page](https://github.com/AllanChain/zotero-arxiv-workflow/releases).
-Firefox users need to right click on the link and use "Save link as" instead of direct downloading it.
+Firefox users need to right-click on the link and use "Save link as" instead of direct downloading it.
 After downloading, click "Tools" > "Plugins" in Zotero menu and drag the downloaded file into the dialog.

 ## How to Use